Schepp/CSS-Filters-Polyfill/README.md

 Polyfilter - a CSS Filters Polyfill
 ===================================

-This polyfill takes the official CSS filters syntax and translates it to the different equivalent techniques that the browsers know for those effects:
+This polyfill takes the official CSS Filter Effects syntax, which spec you can find over [here](http://www.w3.org/TR/filter-effects/#FilterProperty) and translates it to the different equivalent techniques that the browsers know for those effects:

 * Prefixing for WebKit/Blink-based Browsers
 * Translating to SVG-filters for Firefox